 We world federalists are convinced that the establishment of a world federal government is the crucial problem of our time.
 Until it is solved, all other issues, whether national or international, will remain unsettled.
 It is not between free enterprise and planned economy, nor between capitalism and communism that the choice lies, but between federalism and power politics.
 Federalism alone can assure the survival of man.

 This heightened interest in world federalism was spurred by the devastation of the two world wars and the advent of the nuclear bomb.
 Unfortunately, as the Cold War set in the movement divided over how to respond to the changing landscape of global governance.
 The world constitutionalists continued their work and by 1991 had published a final draft of what is known as the Constitution for the Federation of Earth.
-Those interested in incremental reform of the UN advocated against nuclear weapons and formed a coalition of organizations in favor of an International Criminal Court.
-A third group, largely centered in Europe, advocated regional unification as a halfway step to world federation.
+World federalists interested in incremental reform of the UN advocated against grave violations of human rights and joined a coalition of organizations in favor of an International Criminal Court.
+Another group, largely centered in Europe, advocated regional unification as a halfway step to world federation.
 To this day the cooperation between world federalists and European federalists is strong.

-The 21st century has seen a rise of people interested in world federalism due to the great global challenges facing the world.
-Several organizations were founded in support of reforming the UN through various methods, some advocating a comprehensive review of the UN Charter using Article 109 of the Charter, and others pushing for the UN Member States to establish an advisory UN Parliamentary Assembly (UNPA) under Article 22 of the UN Charter.
-In 2007, the Campaign for a UNPA was founded.
-At the time, former UN Secretary-General Boutros Boutros-Ghali stated:
+The 21st century has seen increasing interest in world federalism due to the great global challenges facing the world.
+Several organizations were founded in support of reforming the UN in various ways, some advocating a comprehensive review of the UN Charter using Article 109 of the Charter, and others pushing for the UN Member States to establish an advisory UN Parliamentary Assembly (UNPA) under Article 22 of the UN Charter.
+The Campaign for a UNPA was founded in 2007.
+Former UN Secretary-General Boutros Boutros-Ghali stated:

 We need to promote the democratization of globalization, before globalization destroys the foundations of national and international democracy.
 The establishment of a Parliamentary Assembly at the United Nations has become an indispensable step to achieve democratic control of globalization.
 Complementary to international democracy among states, which no less has to be developed, it would foster global democracy beyond states, giving the citizens a genuine voice in world affairs.

-In recognition of the 75th anniversary of the UN, a report called Shaping Our Future Together: Listening to People’s Priorities for the Future and Their Ideas for Action which summarized responses from 1.5 million people from 195 countries included reference to the UNPA saying, “The UN can be further democratized through other reforms, such as establishing a UN parliamentary assembly as a subsidiary body of the General Assembly under article 22 of the Charter”.
-While a great success for the movement, much work is needed to build mass support for world federalism.
+In recognition of the 75th anniversary of the UN, an official UN report called Shaping Our Future Together: Listening to People’s Priorities for the Future and Their Ideas for Action, which summarized responses from 1.5 million people from 195 countries, including reference to the UNPA saying, “The UN can be further democratized through other reforms, such as establishing a UN parliamentary assembly as a subsidiary body of the General Assembly under article 22 of the Charter”.
+While a great success for the movement, much work remains to build mass support for world federalism.

-Motivated by the continuing inability of countries to act in the common interest of humanity, Daniel Blewitt and Nicolas Rowe founded the Young World Federalists in 2019.
-The mission of YWF is to build the mass support necessary to achieve world federation using contemporary strategies and bringing the different types of world federalists together to advance the common cause.
+Motivated by multiple interacting global crises including the environment, war, injustice and pandemics, and the continuing inability of countries to act in the common interest of humanity, Daniel Blewitt and Nicolas Rowe founded the Young World Federalists in 2019.
+The mission of YWF is to build the mass support necessary to achieve world federation using contemporary strategies and bring the different strands of world federalism together to advance the common cause.